Published previously May 18, 2023

-There was no culture clash.
+There was culture clash of endurance.
 We were hungry after the hard steep climb.
 The Sherpas seemed fine.
 It had been a hard trudge on the trail.
 They were carrying forty kilos each.
 Our load were small backpacks.
+They hadn't even broken a sweat.

-"The first thing a westerner learns in Sherpa is "Carry this."
-The next is "Carry me."
+"The first thing a westerner learns in Sherpa is 'Lo ngi' or "Carry this."
+The next is 'seng t'a nyi' or "Carry me."

-Dorge says the trail will become steeper and we will have to cross a landslide.
+Dorge says tomorrow the trail will become steeper and we will cross a landslide.
 I wonder if the Sherpas have as many words for steep as the Eskimos have for snow.

-No one here knew nothing of the troubles in Kathmandu.
+No one here knew anything of the troubles in Kathmandu.

 Several nights ago Lance and I had stood on the roof of our Thamel hotel.
 The protestors ran down the narrow street.
 The police were behind them.
 The soldiers trapped them and started shooting.
-They saw people watching from the roofs and aimed up and pulled their triggers.
-The officers had told them that this was a comminist uprising and they were going to kill the king.
+They spotted people watching from the roofs and aimed up, aimed, and pulled their triggers.
+The officers had told them that this was a communist uprising and they were going to kill the king.

 Kathmandu didn't exist here.